vladistrategen/Stefania_v00/README.md

     ```$ python manage.py runserver```

-## Database
+## Database Setup

-The guide above assumes the database already exists and has been correctly configured
+The guide above assumes that a database already exists and has been configured correctly.
+However, this might not always be the case.
+Follow the guide below to set up your database quickly.

-That most likely won't be the case, so I'll provide this guide for quickly setting that up

-* First configure the 'DATABASES' in ```settings.py``` with the desired database nameand your mysql user & password

-* Next create the database by using the mysql CLI
+* First, create the database.
+You can do this using the MySQL/MariaDB CLI or any other database management tool of your choice.

+    ```shell
-    ```$ CREATE DATABASE dbname```
+    CREATE DATABASE dbname;
+    ```

+* Next, create a `db.env` file in the root directory of the project.
+Populate this file with your MySQL/MariaDB credentials, URL, and port.
+Below is an example of how this file might look:

+    ```env
+    PROGRAMARI_DB_NAME=dbname
+    PROGRAMARI_DB_USER=your_username
+    PROGRAMARI_DB_PASSWORD=your_password
+    PROGRAMARI_DB_HOST=127.0.0.1
+    PROGRAMARI_DB_PORT=3306
+    ```

 * Now migrate the changes in django